OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

         });
 ```

-Also `longclickable` should be deactivated for this input field.
+Also `longclickable` should be deactivated for the input field.

 ```xml
 android:longClickable="false"